zruncho3d/tri-zero/INSTRUCTIONS.md

 And yes, the steps are a little bit high level in a few places; we'll improve these over time, with more pictures, especially.

 ## Prep
-* **Skim the list of PRs on the GitHub** - is there anything new and useful for you?
+* **Skim the [list of PRs](https://github.com/zruncho3d/tri-zero/pulls) on the GitHub** - is there anything new and useful for you?
 * Print parts per [parts guide](PARTS.md)
-* Print NDNs - more than you think you'll need.
+* Print [NDNs](https://github.com/zruncho3d/f-zero/tree/main/STLs/NoDropNuts) matched to your extrusions - more than you think you'll need.

 ## Pre-build
 * Add heatsets where needed